Michael Morales (fighter): Ultimate Fighting Championship

 Morales made his UFC debut against Trevin Giles on January 22, 2022, at UFC 270.
 He won the fight via TKO in the first round.

 Morales was scheduled to face Ramiz Brahimaj at UFC 277 on July 30, 2022.
 However, Brahimaj was forced to withdraw from the event in mid-July due to an undisclosed injury and was replaced by Adam Fugitt.
 Morales won the fight via TKO in the third round.

 Morales was scheduled to face Rinat Fakhretdinov on December 17, 2022, at UFC Fight Night: Cannonier vs. Strickland.
 However, Morales withdrew due to a toe fracture.

 Morales faced Max Griffin on July 1, 2023, at UFC on ESPN 48.
 He won the fight via unanimous decision.

 Morales faced Jake Matthews on November 18, 2023, at UFC Fight Night 232.
 He won the fight via unanimous decision.

-Morales faced Neil Magny on August 24, 2024 at UFC on ESPN 62.
+Morales faced Neil Magny on August 24, 2024, at UFC on ESPN 62.
 He won the fight by technical knockout in the first round.
 This fight earned him a Performance of the Night award.

 Morales was scheduled to face former UFC Welterweight title challenger Gilbert Burns on April 12, 2025, at UFC 314.
-However, the bout was moved to May 10, 2025 at UFC 315 for unknown reasons.
-In turn, the bout against Burns was moved to serve as the main event on May 17, 2025 at UFC Fight Night 256.
+However, the bout was moved to May 10, 2025, at UFC 315 for unknown reasons.
+In turn, the bout against Burns was moved to serve as the main event on May 17, 2025, at UFC Fight Night 256.
 Morales won the fight by technical knockout in the first round.
 This fight earned him another Performance of the Night award.

-Morales faced Sean Brady on November 15, 2025 at UFC 322.
+Morales faced Sean Brady on November 15, 2025, at UFC 322.
 He won via technical knockout in the first round.
 This fight earned him another Performance of the Night award.

+Morales served as the backup fighter on August 15, 2026, at UFC 330 for the welterweight championship main event.